guilhermag/lc-movie-review-api/README.md

 API_KEY_OMDB="your-api-key"
 ```

+To get an OMDb api key you just need to register on the [api's website.](https://www.omdbapi.com/apikey.aspx)

 In the root folder exists a file ```.env.example``` which serves as an example, it's possible to create a new ```.env``` or just rename the ```.env.example``` file, and fill with your environment variables.

 The project is set to run on port 3333, so all the endpoints are located in the ```http://localhost:3333/...```.